Should I upgrade or buy a new computer?

 If you're playing computer games on your computer, an upgraded video card can be one of the best upgrades for your computer.
 With the new improvements and complexities of graphics in games many older computers or computers with inefficient video cards can become real slow.

-Although a new display does not improve the performance of a computer adding a LCD or flat-panel display or increasing the size of your display can make using the computer more enjoyable.
+Although a new display does not improve the performance of a computer adding an LCD or flat-panel display or increasing the size of your display can make using the computer more enjoyable.

-If you're display is 17" or smaller, you're using a monitor and not a flat-panel display, and you have the room to do it, this upgrade is easy and a lot less than purchasing a new computer.
-Also, if down the road you do purchase a new computer you will not need a new display.
+If your display is 17" or smaller, you're using a monitor and not a flat-panel display, and you have the room to do it, this upgrade is easy and a lot less than purchasing a new computer.
+Also, if down the road you do purchase a new computer, you will not need a new display.

 Hard drive upgrade

-Tip: If you feel the performance of your computer is lacking replacing a traditional hard drive with a SSD can dramatically increase the load time and speed of your computer.
+Tip: If you feel the performance of your computer is lacking replacing a traditional hard drive with an SSD can dramatically increase the load time and speed of your computer.
 We suggest if you are adding an SSD that it be the primary drive and using the older hard drive to store files.

 Adding a new disc drive such as a faster CD-R/CD-RW (cd burner) or a DVD drive can be a great upgrade to a computer that either has a slower drive or does not have a CD-ROM/CD-R/CD-RW/DVD.